 - Spinal stenosis;

 - Formation of a tumor;

 - Congenital disorders such as dwarfism;

 - Certain skeletal disease e. g.
 Paget’s disease;

-What are the different Types of a Foraminotomy?
+What’s the different Types of a Foraminotomy?

-What are the risks associated with a Foraminotomy?
+What’s the risks associated with a Foraminotomy?

 All surgical operations have some risk.
 A study reported the incidence rate of infection after foraminotomy ranges from 1% to 12% 4.
 Similar to other surgical operations, foraminotomy possesses the same risks.
 The most common postoperative complications of foraminotomy include-

 - Formation of a blood clot (hematoma)

 - Leakages of the cerebrospinal fluid (CSF)